-The Hospitals has established flexible payment arrangements for patient balances up to a maximum of 48 months depending on the outstanding balance due.
+The Hospitals has established flexible payment arrangements for patient balances up to a maximum of 72 months depending on the outstanding balance due.
+A third-party financing option is made available for all patients needing longer than the 140-day collection cycle to pay.
+These payment plans are monitored by a third-party partner.
 Amounts due beyond one year under these arrangements are classified as noncurrent assets.

 - H. Other Receivables In addition to patient accounts receivable, the Hospitals recognizes other receivables related to its operations.
-These items include the sales tax refund due from the North Carolina Department of Revenue, accrued interest receivable on deposits, education loan receivables, billings to outside companies for ancillary testing, critical care transportation, and pharmacy supplies. - I. Prepaid Expenses Prepaid expenses represent prepayments for rent and UNC Health Care System shared service user fees.
-Prepayments that will be consumed within the next fiscal year are classified as current while prepayments that will be consumed beyond the next fiscal year are classified as noncurrent.
+These items include the sales tax refund due from the North Carolina Department of Revenue, accrued interest receivable on deposits, education loan receivables, billings to outside companies for ancillary testing, critical care transportation, and pharmacy supplies. - I. Prepaid Expenses Prepaid expenses represent prepayments for services to be rendered in future periods.
+Prepaid expenses that will be consumed within the next fiscal year are classified as current, while prepaid expenses that will be consumed beyond the next fiscal year are classified as noncurrent.
 These prepayments are amortized over a period of 2 to 18 years using the straight-line method. - J. Inventories Inventories consist of medical supplies, surgical supplies, pharmaceuticals, prosthetics, and other supplies used to provide patient care or used by service departments within the Hospitals.
 Inventories are valued at cost using the first-in, first-out method.
-Merchandise for resale is valued at the lower of cost or market using the retail inventory method. - K. Capital Assets Capital asset acquisitions are recorded at cost or acquisition value at date of donation in the case of gifts, and include interest on funds used to finance the acquisition or construction of major capital projects.
-Assets under capital lease are stated at the present value of the minimum lease payments at the inception of the lease.
+Merchandise for resale is valued at the lower of cost or market using the retail inventory method. - K. Capital Assets Capital asset acquisitions are recorded at cost or acquisition value at date of donation in the case of gifts.
+Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
+The value of assets constructed includes all material direct and indirect construction costs.